top of page

 Why Do Meetings Go in Circles — Even with the Best Intentions?

 Most meetings don’t start badly: People show up on time, there is an agenda, everyone wants to move something forward.
 And yet, an hour later, there’s a strange feeling in the room: We talked a lot — but did we actually decide anything?
 Sometimes we leave with a list of actions.
 Sometimes with more questions.
 Sometimes with quiet frustration.
-And very often, what happened is surprisingly simple: We mixed up the problem , the options , and the solution .
-When everything happen
+And very often, what happened is surprisingly simple: We mixed up the problem, the options, and the solution.
+When everything happens a

 László Szabó